thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     if debug is set, llm_verbosity is also set to True

 * `--debug`: bool, default `False`
-    * if True will enable langchain tracing, increase verbosity etc.
-    Will also disable multithreading for summaries and for loading files.
+    * if True will enable langchain tracing, increase verbosity, disable multithreading for summaries and loading files, automatically trigger the debugger on exceptions.

 * `--dollar_limit`: int, default `5`
     * If the estimated price is above this limit, stop instead.